wang-zhenqi/python3-tutorial-udemy/README.md

 >
 > -- [stack overflow](https://stackoverflow.com/questions/14535730/what-does-hashable-mean-in-python#:~:text=In%20Python%2C%20any%20immutable%20object,sets%20to%20track%20unique%20values.)

-What's more, a hashable object doesn't mean to be immutable, because you can define a class and make it hashable, but the object of this class could definitely changeable.
+What's more, a hashable object doesn't mean to be immutable, because you can define a class and make it hashable, but the object of this class could definitely be changeable.

 If you want to test whether an object is hashable or not, you can use `hash()` function, no error occurring means it's hashable.